Skip to content

 • Prepare.
 Line your pan with parchment or foil for easy cleanup.

 • Fresh lemon.
 If you’re a big lemon lover like me, you can add more zest and juice to the batter and glaze.
-Learn how to zest a lemon the easy way.
+You can even add lemon extract!

 • Double it!
 Feel free to double the recipe and bake in a 9×13″ pan.